russ-schumacher/ats641_spring2022/lab1.md

 ### Windows

 - Download the [Miniconda installer](http://conda.pydata.org/miniconda.html) for Python 3.X.
-Windows 32-bit machines are NOT supported by most packages and cannot be used.
+(I suggest getting 3.8, though others should work fine too.)

 - After downloading the installer, open it and click through the graphical install utility.
 Accept all of the default installation settings.